 What Is Neglect In Nursing Homes?

-In the Florida statute 415.102(16), neglect is defined as the omission or failure of the caregiver to provide necessary services and supervision required to preserve the mental and physical well-being of a vulnerable adult.
+In Florida statute 415.102(16), nursing home neglect is defined as the omission or failure of the caregiver to provide necessary services and supervision required to preserve the mental and physical well-being of a vulnerable adult.

-This includes, but isn’t limited to, medicine, clothing, food, supervision, shelter, and medical services.
+Nursing home neglect includes, but isn’t limited to, medicine, clothing, food, supervision, shelter, and medical services.
 As you can see, it includes things that a sensible person would regard necessary for a vulnerable adult’s health.
-But what’s the reason behind most prevalent forms of neglect in Tampa nursing homes?
+But what’s the reason behind most prevalent forms of neglect in Tampa nursing homes or assisted living facilities?
 Usually, it occurs when the staff and management become desensitized to the difficulties faced by elders.
 It gets so a point that they lose empathy and ability to care.

 When it comes to neglect, there are some common examples observed in nursing homes.
 Physical forms of neglect include: